Illuminating Blind Spots of Language Models with Targeted Agent-in-the-Loop Synthetic Data: Results

-Turning to the practical aspects of our study, we obtain important insights regarding the costs and time required for conducting human and LLM generalization experiments.
-The human study, involving 168 participants, incurred a cost of \$1072 at an hourly rate of \$12, whereas the LLM experiment had a significantly lower cost of \$46 for the same number of generalizations and samples generated.
-Though difficult to quantify, the collection of the data from humans via surveys also takes significantly longer than collecting LLM data.
-This reinforces the fact that the LLM-based approach is significantly more scalable, as it is not only cheaper but also yields data almost instantaneously, while obtaining data from humans comes with a significant delay.
-Even though the LLM-based procedure is clearly the most scalable, there might be some high-stakes or specialist applications where a human-based or hybrid procedure is most useful.
-These findings shed light on the resource implications of conducting human and LLM characterization studies, thereby aiding researchers in planning and allocating resources effectively.
+When considering the practical aspects of our study, significant insights emerge regarding the costs and time involved in conducting human- and LM-based generalization experiments.
+The human study, which included 168 participants, resulted in a total cost of \$1072, with an hourly compensation rate of \$12 per participant.
+In contrast, the LM experiment incurred a much lower cost of \$46 for generating an equivalent number of generalizations and samples.
+Although it is challenging to provide precise estimates, the data collection process via human surveys also took substantially longer than the LM-based approach.
+This highlights the fact that when using LMs, our method is far more cost-effective and generates data almost instantaneously, in stark contrast to the considerable delays associated with human-based study design and data collection.
+Thus, from a scalability perspective, the LM-based procedure offers clear advantages, being both faster and less expensive.
+However, in certain high-stakes or specialized applications such as suicide prevention and criminal justice sentencing, human involvement, including via a hybrid approach where human intuition supplements the efficiency of LM-generated data, may be more advantageous.
+This is especially true when considering that LM outputs come with no guarantees and may be biased.
+These findings underscore the resource implications of choosing between human and LM-based methods, helping researchers plan and allocate resources more effectively.